PayPal Betting Sites: Top Bookmakers That Accept Paypal

 BoyleSports lives and breathes horse racing betting, with the independent bookmaker having one of my favourite racing layouts and several other beneficial characteristics.
 I could access my betslip, a racing calendar, promotions, racecards, and upcoming bets with one click from the homepage, generating one of the most streamlined betting experiences I’ve had so far.

-One thing I’m not so keen about with BoyleSports is the complicated £25 free bet bundle terms and conditions.
+One thing I’m not so keen about with BoyleSports is the complicated £40 free bet bundle terms and conditions.
 PayPal is excluded from the bonus, which is bad enough.
-Even worse, you actually only receive a 50% average of your first three bets after claiming an initial £5 free bet.
+Even worse, you actually only receive £30 in sports free bets with £10 of it being a casino bonus.
 However, this is one of the only drawbacks.
 By and large, BoyleSports excels as a PayPal betting site, especially on horse racing.

 Pros & Cons of using Boylesports